 Grand Teton National Park, Wyoming

-Our friends L and A joined us for about a week on our adventures.
+There is so much to do here.
+Our friends Louisa and Adam joined us for about a week on our adventures.
 We were very excited that they would be visiting and to spend the week exploring the area with them, especially because this area is so different from their home in Florida!

 We started off by taking the Jenny Lake Shuttle Boat to the far side of the lake, and then hiking up to Hidden Falls.
 From there, we hiked up to Inspiration Point.
 At that point, we peaked around a few bends of the trail into Cascade Canyon before backtracking to the boat.